 - THE VILLAGE Everyone from university administrators and after-school tutors to parents and teachers has created a college-going culture around these students.

-- INDIVIDUAL PERSEVERANCE Once PEOPLE students emerge on campus and realize they can achieve their dreams, they are unstoppable.
+- INDIVIDUAL PERSEVERANCE When PEOPLE students emerge on campus and realize they can achieve their dreams, they are unstoppable.

 - RIPPLE EFFECT Success is infectious – students who started in the program five and six years ago are setting a positive example.
-Undergraduates, called PEOPLE Scholars and funded by a grant from the SBC Foundation, are now reaching back as tutors, mentors and role models to pull younger students through the pipeline.
+Our undergraduate students, who we call College Scholars, are now reaching back as tutors, mentors and role models to pull younger students through the pipeline.

 - GRASSROOTS Word-of-mouth among educators, counselors and students has generated positive awareness for a PEOPLE as a “pre-college program that works.”

 “The program’s success would not be possible without all those who shared a vision during the early years.
 When greater opportunities are given to students of color and low-income youth, we all reap the advantages a diversity of voices brings to our campus and our world.” — Walter Lane, former PEOPLE Program Director